-Compliance with the requirements of Section 137 of the Companies Act, 2019 (Act 992)
+Compliance with the requirements of Section 137 of the Companies Act.
+2019 (Act 992)

-We have obtained all the information and explanations which, to the best of our knowledge and belief were necessary for the purpose of our audit.
+We have obtained all the information and expianations which, to the best of our knowledge and belief were necessary for the purpose of our audit.

 In our opinion, proper books of account have been kept, so far as appears from our examination of those books.
-The statements of financial position and profit or loss and other comprehensive income are in agreement with the accounting records and returns.
+The statements of financial position and comprehensive income are in agreement with the accounting records and returns.